British-Library-Technical-Services/Documentation/docs/transfer_processes/raspberry_pi_audio_capture.md

 <img src="{{ site.baseurl }}/assets/images/system_settings/6_reaper_project_settings.png">

 ### 2.2.
 Editing and Exporting Files
-Reaper uses a non-destrcutive editing system, so files trimed in the timeline after recording muct be exported as new files.
-There are several ways to do this but the simplist it to use the Consolidate/Eport Tracks function.
+Reaper uses a non-destructive editing system, so files trimed in the timeline after recording must be exported as new files.
+There are several ways to do this but the simplist is to use the Consolidate/Eport Tracks function.

 Open **File > Consolidate/Export Tracks** from the top menu and set the following Consolidation Settings: